 There are many different types of construction apps available at the moment.
 But three of the hottest areas right now are:

-1. Safety management.
+- Safety management.
 These can facilitate job site inspections by providing both standard and customizable checklists as well as audit report templates.
 Some products can feed information directly into your company’s main database to help you integrate safety data with other project factors.
 Others facilitate safety training by recommending topics and documenting meetings.
+Some safety apps are free; others charge a modest fee for premium services.
+Various options are available on either the iOS or Android platform.
+Try the search term “construction safety inspection.”

-2. Tool tracking.
+- Tool tracking.
 Products in this category typically work with bar codes or RFID tags that are affixed to each tool and used to record who has a tool and for which job it’s being used.
 The solution maintains a record of who’s responsible for the asset at any particular time.
 It can also track rented tools so you can charge back rental costs to the appropriate project and return the items promptly when the rental period ends.

 Again, various products are available on iOS or Android.
-Try the search terms “tool tracking” or tool tracker.”
+Try the search terms “tool tracking” or “tool tracker.”

-3. Field management.
+- Field management.
 Does your company need a quick and easy way to handle more comprehensive project management functions using smartphones or tablets?
 If so, these apps facilitate timely communication between field and office staff.
 They enable field personnel to keep jobsite diaries, take pictures, report employee and equipment time, and log material quantities used.
+These apps may particularly benefit smaller businesses and subcontractors who haven’t invested in a large project management system.
+Several different apps are on either iOS or Android.
+Start searching with the term “construction project management.”

 Careful shopping

 The cost of most construction apps is usually nominal.
-So its generally inexpensive to give one a try.
+So it’s generally inexpensive to give one a try.
 But you’ve still got to be careful about disrupting your operations by implementing an app that your company isn’t ready to use.
-So shop carefully and proceed with caution.
+So shop carefully and proceed with caution. •

 Treating transfers of money between a closely held business and its owners as loans can provide tax advantages.
 But the IRS looks closely at such transactions, so it’s critical to establish that the transaction is truly a loan by 1) executing a promissory note, 2) charging a reasonable rate of interest, 3) establishing and following a fixed repayment schedule, 4) securing the loan using appropriate collateral, 5) treating the transaction as a loan in the company’s books, and 6) making reasonable efforts to collect in case of default.
 Contact us for more details.